 Having terabytes-worth of data means nothing unless that data can be turned into actionable insights.
 This is why it’s so important to evaluate your data and plan your actions in accordance with your marketing goals.
 Browsing behavior data can help you find out exactly when, where and why your customers are clicking our and dropping their carts.

 Content analysis data can help you single out the top-performing content and help you increase engagement by providing your audience with a more tailored experience.
-Some of the most reputable digital agencies in the world rely on data evaluation and data-driven actions to remove existing and anticipate future content obstacles in order to create the best possible user experience.
+Some of the most reputable digital agencies in the world rely on data evaluation and data-driven actions to remove existing and anticipate future content obstacles in order to create the best possible user experience and build digital marketing skills.

 Identify your metrics